Skip to navigation Skip to content

 Check the changes in Stage 1 Annual Rates group box in eligibility pre-confirmation.

-Note: A Stage 1 registration will not apply if there is an underlying formula assessment recorded for the same period.
+Note: a Stage 1 registration will not apply if there is an underlying formula assessment recorded for the same period.
 All formula assessments for the relevant period should be removed before recording the Stage 1 registration.

 Stage 1 registrations default to private collect status once saved.
 Note down/take screen shots of collection history before saving any changes.
 Change collection status as appropriate in the Stage 1 registration before saving.